-- Be consistent about enforcing expectations and standards.
-If there is a policy about what happens when a deadline is missed, enforce that policy consistently across the whole team.
+Have them documented and easily available.
+If there is a company policy about what happens when a deadline is missed, enforce that policy consistently across the whole team.

-One of the key people management skills is maintaining productivity.
+Maintaining productivity is a key skill when you want to ensure how to manage people successfully.
 This is universal, whether a team is remote-based or in an office.

 Here are some other tips for productivity:

-- Use document systems which allow for easy access for those who need it.
-You should also easily be able to implement “version control” on documents and see the change history.
+You should easily be able to implement “version control” on documents and see the change history.
 This helps to ensure everyone has the most up-to-date information and that nothing is changed by mistake that can’t be easily rectified.
 (Good examples of this are cloud-based systems such as Google Docs).

-- Have a documented process for everything that you cover in your business.
-This not only helps current team members to self-check, but makes it easier to train new team members.
+This not only helps current team members to self-check, but makes it easier to train new employees.

-Within co-located offices, managers often go to considerable effort to ensure that team members are engaged with the company and with each other.
+Effective managers often exert considerable effort to ensure that their team members are engaged with the company and with each other.
 When your staff feels valued, engaged with the company, and enjoy being at work, they tend to work well together and for the company.